-The animal control facility (Haven Human), which is located at 7449 Eastside Road, consists of a 2,000-square foot, single-story structure that was constructed in 1979.
+The City contracts with Haven Human to manage the animal control facility, which is located at 7449 Eastside Road, consists of a 2,000-square foot, single-story structure that was constructed in 1979.
 The facility is regularly maintained and is in good shape.
 Needs for the facility include an isolation/quarantine area with a run and cages, as well as an outside fenced area where dogs can exercise and interact with potential owners.